magneticio/vamp2setup/README.md

   name: vamp-tutorial
 ````

-Just copy it into a file and run
+Just copy it into a file or use the sample [namespace.yaml](samples/namespace.yaml) and then run

 ````
 kubectl create -f namespace.yaml